Choosing food for children: The factor of "safety and transparency" is dominant

 Proactively saying "no" is how manufacturers raise food standards

-In Tasmania (Australia), the year-round free range dairy farming model is becoming a typical example.
+In Tasmania (Australia), the year-round free-range dairy farming model is becoming a typical example.
 With a temperate climate, rich vegetation, pure fresh air and a strictly preserved ecosystem, the cows here are raised on pastures, eat fresh grass and move freely, which is an ideal condition to minimize the use of antibiotics or industrial feed.

 In Tasmania, standards such as free range, no growth hormones, no genetically modified feed or growth enhancers… are not a new trend, but a choice that has been deeply rooted in the local farming practice.
-These “no” principles are formed from the unique natural conditions and sustainable production thinking.
+These “no” principles are formed from the special natural conditions and sustainable production thinking.
 Thanks to that, Tasmanian dairy products are not only clear in origin but also meet the increasing demand for safety and authenticity, especially for young children.

-Saying “no” is no longer a passive exclusion, but a way for the food industry to proactively redefine quality to be simpler, more transparent and safer for consumers, especially children.
+“Saying no” is no longer a passive exclusion, but a way for the food industry to proactively redefine quality to be simpler, more transparent and safer for consumers, especially children.

-Moozi Milk - selected from "10 no's"
+Moozi Milk - selected from "10 no"

 - No growth hormones

-- No genetically modified foods
+- Do not use genetically modified foods

-- No growth stimulants
+- No growth promoters

-- No pesticide residue
+- No pesticide residues

 - No antibiotic residue